everyday Dharma

 • a moveable monastery

-The contemplative life benefits from periodic self-reflection We meditate for many different reasons.
+We meditate for many different reasons.
 Often, our original motivations morph as we move forward on this path.
 It’s juicy to reflect why we keep this up; and to be really honest with ourselves.
 Dorothy Figen offers us one answer — Why meditate?
 There are many reasons.
-But those…
+But those that stand out most strongly are learning…

 Read More